emilsw/ew/products/optimize/index.md

 **ROI focused**

 All I care about is how much revenue and profit I can drive to your business.
-The goal is to make your money back by a minimum of 3x your investment (my clients are getting way more than that).
-For every test, I closely follow and report how much more money am I helping you make. .
+The goal is to make your money back by a minimum of 10x your investment.
+For every test, I closely follow and report how much more money am I helping you make.

 &nbsp;